david-driscoll/david-driscoll.github.io/_drafts/dependency-injection-with-dnx-aka-aspnet5.md

 This will add `IInterface` to the service collection.

 #### Lifecycles
-When you configure your services, you can give them a specific lifecycle.
-This lifecycle is controlled by the container.
+Every object has a finite lifetime.
+Sometimes it lives for the entire life of your application, like a static singleton.
+Sometimes you want a new item each and every time to work with.
+Other times you want the same item for an http request.
+Same can be done with Dependency Injection, you just have to tell the container what the intended lifetime is.

 * Singleton<br />
   These services will be constructed once, and from that point forward any other request for this service will return the same instance.
 It is like the traditional static singleton instance pattern.
+* Instance<br />
+  These services are registered with a specific instance, this is the singleton pattern, but the instance is constructed ahead of time.
 * Scoped<br />
-  These services will generally be constructed once per request (there are other use cases).
+  These services will generally be constructed once per request, such as a common database context.
 * Transient<br />
   These services will be constructed every time they are requested.
 Just like calling `new Service()`
-* Instance<br />
-  These services are registered with a specific instance, this is the singleton pattern, but the instance is constructed ahead of time.

-#### Factory Method
+#### Factories
 When configuring your services, you can also use a factory pattern to construct your dependencies.
 The same potential problems with using Service Location can come into play, so if you don't need the factory method, you probably shouldn't use it.

 ```csharp